 5.3.1 Committee Chair

-Persons serving the role of a Chair in a committee are expected to follow a clear set of general instructions as defined by CIHR.
+The committee Chair is expected to follow a clear set of general instructions as defined by CIHR.

-- Suggests names of potential committee members (Scientific Officers and reviewers) to CIHR during both the formation of the review committee and the assignment of applications, as required.
-This could include identifying potential external referees to fill expertise gaps.
+- suggests names of potential committee members (Scientific Officers and reviewers) to CIHR during both the formation of the review committee and the assignment of applications, as required.
+This could also include identifying potential external referees to fill expertise gaps.

-- Works with the Scientific Officer and CIHR staff to assign applications to specific peer review committees and to select reviewers for each application.
+- works with the Scientific Officers and CIHR staff to assign applications to specific peer review committees and to select reviewers for each application.

-- Works with CIHR staff to establish a review sequence or agenda, and to determine when streamlining of applications will be employed.
+- works with CIHR staff to establish a review sequence or a meeting agenda, and to identify the eligible applications for streamlining.

-- Works with CIHR staff to manage conflicts of interest relative to review committee members.
+- works with CIHR staff to manage conflicts of interest of committee members.

-At the committee meeting and in the role of moderator, it is the Chair’s responsibility to ensure that the review committee functions smoothly, effectively and objectively, and that a positive, constructive, fair-minded environment in which research proposals are evaluated is established and maintained.
-To do so, the Chair, may:
+During the committee meeting and in the role of moderator, it is the Chair’s responsibility to ensure that the review committee functions smoothly, effectively and objectively, and that a positive, constructive, fair-minded environment in which research proposals are evaluated is established and maintained.
+The Chair will:

-- Make the proper introductions and explain the meeting process to members, as appropriate.
+- explain the meeting process to the committee

-- Ensure that all committee members who are in conflict with an application leave the meeting room before the discussion about that particular application begins.
+- ensure that all committee members who are in conflict with an application leave the meeting room before the discussion of the application.

-- Appoint a delegate as Chair or Scientific Officer when either individual leaves the meeting room due to a conflict of interest with an application or any other reason.
-Whenever possible, the same individual should not occupy both roles in the context of the same committee meeting.
+- appoint a delegate as Chair or Scientific Officer when either individual leaves the meeting room due to a conflict of interest with an application or for any other reasons.

-- Fulfill an oversight role – does not rate applications or vote during the committee meeting.
+- fulfill an oversight role – does not rate applications nor vote during the committee meeting.

-- Ensure that a consensus rating is reached.
+- ensure that a consensus rating is reached by the assigned reviewers.

-- Ensure that both the budget and term of the grant are discussed amongst committee members and that comments are added to the Scientific Officer notes, as appropriate.
+- ensure that both the budget and term of the project are discussed by the committee and that comments are added to the Scientific Officer notes, as appropriate.

 At the end of the committee meeting, the Chair may:

-- Propose that any application that has been identified by committee members as being inconsistently reviewed in the review process is discussed again.
+- propose that any application that has been identified by committee members as being inconsistently reviewed during the meeting is discussed again.

-Individuals serving the role of Scientific Officer (SO) at a committee meeting are responsible for supporting the Chair in his/her role during the committee meeting and are expected to follow a clear set of general instructions as defined by CIHR.
+Scientific Officers (SOs) are responsible for supporting the Chair in his/her role during the committee meeting and are expected to follow a clear set of general instructions as defined by CIHR.

-Before the committee meeting, the Scientific Officer may:
+Before the committee meeting, the Scientific Officers will:

-- Takes official notes of the committee discussions for each application (SO notes).
-These will be sent to applicants along with the reviewer reports, if applicable.
+- take official notes of the committee discussions for each application (SO Notes).
+These will be sent to the applicants along with the reviewers’ reports.

-- Reads back the SO notes to receive validation from committee members and to receive additional input before a consensus on the application is reached by the committee and member votes are cast.
+- read back the SO Notes to the committee for validation and for additional input before a consensus rating on each application is reached by the assigned reviewers, and all the members’ votes are cast.

-- Reads back the summary of changes to the budget and term of the grant on the application, and ensures that special considerations related to ethics and/or other issues have been flagged for the attention of CIHR and that these are recorded within the evaluation, if applicable.
+- read back the summary of recommendations to the budget and term of the project, and ensure that special considerations related to ethics and/or other issues are also recorded in the SO Notes, if applicable.

 - Scientific Officers do not rate applications or vote during the committee meeting.

-- CIHR will not edit or modify the Scientific Officer notes without the Scientific Officer’s approval.
+- CIHR will not edit or modify the SO Notes without the Scientific Officers’ approval

-Reviewers are committee members assigned to review one or more applications.
-Applications are assigned to three reviewers for assessment, who participate in the rating of applications and submit an in-depth written report that is provided to the applicant.
-They present their review at the committee meeting where they lead the discussion, and vote during the meeting.
-They also participate in the discussion and rating of all other applications before the committee for which they are not in conflict.
+Reviewers are committee members assigned to review one or more applications (maximum 8-10 applications) for which they have declared expertise and are not in conflict with.
+Applications are assigned to three reviewers who participate in their rating and submit in-depth written reports that are provided to the applicants.
+They present their reviews at the committee meeting where they lead the discussion, and vote during the meeting.
+They also participate in the discussion and rating of all the other applications before the committee for which they are not in conflict.

 Before the committee meeting, reviewers must:

-- consider all factors and the strengths and weaknesses of the applications in relation to each criterion.
+- considering all factors and the strengths and weaknesses of the applications in relation to each adjudication criterion.

-- focus their comments on the factors most relevant to the rating;
+- focusing their comments on the factors most relevant to their ratings.

-- provide comments on the budget requested and a formal recommendation to CIHR, including clear and detailed reasons for any recommended budget or term cuts, if applicable; and,
+- providing comments on the budgets requested and a formal recommendation to CIHR in the “Budget” section, including clear and detailed reasons for any recommended budget or term cuts, if applicable.

-- provide comments on issues that they feel should be flagged, as required.
-These concerns should not influence the rating or budget recommendations, unless they bear on the scientific merit of the application.
+- providing comments on issues that they feel should be flagged, as required.
+These concerns should not influence the rating or budget recommendations, unless they bear on the scientific merit of the applications.

-- Provide their initial ratings to one decimal place on ResearchNet in advance of the committee meeting.
-Reviewers also divide their applications into a top and bottom group, based on their overall quality.
+- divide their applications into a top (competitive) and bottom (non-competitive) group, based on their overall quality; and

-- Familiarize themselves in advance of the meeting with all applications to be assessed by their committee as this will facilitate discussions at the face-to-face committee meeting.
+- familiarize themselves with the applications to be assessed by their committee as this will facilitate discussions at the face-to-face committee meeting.

-At the end of the committee meeting, reviewers:
+At the end of the committee meeting, reviewers will:

-- Have the option to revise their reviews within a week of the end of the meeting.
+- have the option to revise their reviews within 5 business days after the end of the committee meeting.